top of page

 I am a highly qualified and experienced

-Bereavement & Loss Counsellor with an established practice,
+Bereavement & Loss Counsellor with an established online practice, located in Henley-on-Thames, Oxfordshire.

 Having personally experienced the traumatic death of a close family member,